-Stock-Based Compensation
+Share-Based Compensation

-The Company has various equity award plans ("Plans") that provide for granting stock based awards to employees and nonemployee directors of the Company.
+The Company has various equity award plans ("Plans") that provide for granting stock based awards to employees and non-employee directors of the Company.
 The Plans provide for the granting of several available forms of stock compensation.
-As of January 31, 2016, the Company has granted stock option awards ("Options") and restricted stock unit awards ("RSU") under the Plans and has also issued some stock-based compensation outside of the Plans, including options and restricted stock issued as inducements to join the Company.
+As of January 29, 2017, the Company has granted non-qualified stock option awards ("NQSOs") and restricted stock unit awards ("RSUs") under the Plans and has also issued some share-based compensation outside of the Plans, including NQSOs and RSUs as inducements to join the Company.

-Earnings (Loss) per Share
+Earnings per Share